 Remember, you’ll have one hand on baby, and another hand to drop your dirty diaper into your pail.

-Since your diapers are NOT going into the trash, but into your washing machine, I recommend a reusable (washable) pail liner.
-Most have elastic tops to easily secure to your trash can.
-You can toss them into the wash right along with your cloth diapers.
+Since your diapers are going into the washing machine, not the trash, I recommend using a reusable (washable) pail liner.
+Most liners have elastic tops that easily secure to your trash can, and you can toss them into the wash right along with your cloth diapers.
+For convenience, check out this liner to get started!

 What about the poop?